Skip to section

 Truth is, to get cut-through in the post-COVID job market, your resume must go beyond simply packaging up and communicating your strengths.

-It must showcase your mandates, how you achieved them and demonstrate clear links between your duties and commercial results.
+It must showcase your mandates and demonstrate clear links between your duties and commercial results.

 Moreover, it must tell a compelling story that weaves together your experience, accomplishments, values and personality.